Write-ahead logging

 code: we enter the event loop cbus_loop

-and wait for events to to appear (via traditional libev
+and wait for events to appear (via traditional libev

 delivery).